 You simply don’t know and you just have to trust the process and hence compromise to buy it.
 But what if the medicine has lost its effect due to mishandling?

 Well, this is where blockchain can help.
-Let us say you have microchip sensors (IOT chips) in the package of medicine that records everything about it, right from the departure from the manufacturing unit till you lay your hands on it.
+Let us say you have microchip sensors (IOT chips) in the package of medicine that records everything about it, right from the departure from the manufacturing unit until you lay your hands on it.
 And this data is regularly updated on a shared and censorship-resistant blockchain ledger.

 This way you can simply use your phone to scan the detail of the medicine to verify if at any point in time it wasn’t kept in the required environment.

-With the merger of IOT with a smarter ledger, i.e. blockchain, one can verify the product and you are no longer required to trust the pharmacist or the process.
+With the merger of IOT with a smarter ledger, the i.e. blockchain, one can verify the product and you are no longer required to trust the pharmacist or the process.